#Mencaretoo

 Currently, fewer than 3% of the Early Years workforce in the UK is male, and 75% of EYFS settings do not employ a single man.
 This imbalance perpetuates outdated tropes and deprives children of seeing diverse, healthy caregiving relationships during a formative life stage.

-We believe representation in Early Years settings matters, for children’s socioemotional development, for stronger outcomes later in life, and for a more equal society.
+The Early Years Movement believe representation through more male early years practitioners in Early Years settings matters.
+It matters for children’s socio-emotional development, for stronger outcomes later in life, and for a more equal society.

 Connecting with men from all backgrounds who are seeking purposeful careers and highlighting the life-changing impact they can have in Early Years roles.